GIScience/oshdb/oshdb-etl/README.md

 ### Load into an H2 Database

-The transformed data has to be loaded into a database to which the oshdb will interface.
+The transformed data has to be loaded into a database to which the OSHDB will interface.
-In order to enable the oshdb to provide a proper attribution of the imported data, you have to set an attribution text and an attribution url
+In order to enable the OSHDB to provide a proper attribution of the imported data, you have to set an attribution text and an attribution url

 ```bash
 mvn exec:java -Dexec.mainClass="org.heigit.ohsome.oshdb.tool.importer.load.handle.OSHDB2H2Handler" -Dexec.args="-tmpDir ./tmpFiles --out /absolute/path/to/your-H2-database --attribution '© OpenStreetMap contributors' --attribution-url 'https://www.openstreetmap.org/copyright'"
 ```

-You now have a ready-to-use oshdb named **your-H2-database.mv.db** in the specified output directory (the file extension .mv.db is appended automatically).
+You now have a ready-to-use OSHDB named **your-H2-database.mv.db** in the specified output directory (the file extension .mv.db is appended automatically).